Coronavirus: We won’t be pressured to shut down schools – Health Minister

 Source: GNA

-He said the current number of cases recorded in some schools is not enough ground to send the students back home and that, government is determined to deal with the outbreak and protect all students in affected schools.
+He said the current number of cases recorded in some schools was not enough ground to send the students back home and that, government was determined to deal with the outbreak and protect all students in affected schools.

 The Minister told journalists after inspecting some hospital projects in the Ashanti Region that, “closing down schools is defeatist and a cowardly person’s approach to solving problems”.